smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 # Table Types

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Within SQL Server, you can create a join to the following eleven table types.
-Table types can be schema-bound objects, meaning they are saved as a database object within a named schema, or they are unbound and only durable for the life of an SQL statement or your current session.
+Table types can be schema-bound objects, meaning they are saved as database objects within a named schema, or unbound, meaning they are only durable for the life of an SQL statement or your current session.
 Items that are not schema-bound are created in the `tempdb` and do not have any data of their existence in the catalog views.

 Here are the eleven different types of tables you can create.